Croatian Harbors and Marinas Discover the Charm

 Venetian-era Harbors | Croatian Harbors

 The Croatian coast spent over three centuries under the Venetian Empire, from approximately 1420 to 1797.
 Unusual for occupiers, the Venetians never tried to extend their territory inland.
-They just wanted a string of harbors, for servicing their galleys, on their voyages to the East and back.
+Instead, they focused on controlling a string of Croatian harbors and marinas along the coast, which were vital for servicing their galleys during voyages to the East and back.

 Today, these harbors have stone quays, paved squares, beautiful Baroque churches, and strong fortifications.
 They are some of Croatia’s top cultural attractions.